WesleyE/Laravel-Docker/README.md

 - redis (PECL)
 - *xdebug (PECL)*

-Note that xdebug is not enabled.
-Enable it with `RUN docker-php-ext-enable xdebug`
+Note that xdebug is not enabled in the production (latest) build.
+Enable it with `RUN docker-php-ext-enable xdebug`.
+Xdebug is enabled for both the complete and build versions.

 ## Using this image
 Make the following Dockerfile in your project: